 In an age of unprecedented change, staying current has never been more important.
-Our team at Chartis is curating news most relevant to the healthcare industry and tracking the topics that are trending on seven key issues: clinical quality and risk, digital and advanced technology, financial sustainability, health disparities, the health ecosystem of the future, partnerships, and the provider enterprise.
+Our team at Chartis is curating news most relevant to the healthcare industry and tracking the topics that are trending on seven key issues: high reliability care, digital and advanced technology, financial sustainability, health disparities, the health ecosystem of the future, partnerships, and the provider enterprise.
 Each week, we break down what’s happening and why it matters.

 Data & Analysis

 It’s Time to Move the Needle Toward Health Equity and Social Justice

 Decades of research provides ample evidence of the worsening problem of health disparities in the United States.
 What will it take for healthcare organizations to promote social justice and reduce health disparities in the communities they serve?
 Our new report, maturity model, and original analysis highlight what healthcare organizations can do to work toward eliminating these disparities.

 Forces for Change: What’s on the Horizon for 2022